xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 or `pressure-vessel-bin+src.tar.gz`, unpack it, and use it to replace the `steamapps/common/SteamLinuxRuntime_soldier/pressure-vessel/` directory.

+Alternatively, [steam-runtime-launch-options][] will look for copies of pressure-vessel in several likely locations, including `./pressure-vessel` and `~/tmp/pressure-vessel`, and offer them as choices.

 Official releases of pressure-vessel are available from
 <https://repo.steampowered.com/pressure-vessel/snapshots/>.
 If you are comfortable with using untested pre-release software, it is